kubernetes/website/content/zh-cn/blog/_posts/2015-03-00-Weekly-Kubernetes-Community-Hangout.md

     * Assumes first container.
 Can use -c $CONTAINER to pick a particular one.

-    * If have gdb pre-installed in container, then can interactively attach it to running process
+    * If you have gdb pre-installed in container, then can interactively attach it to running process

-        * backtrace, symbol tbles, print, etc.  Most things you can do with gdb.
+        * backtrace, symbol tables, print, etc.  Most things you can do with gdb.

     * Can also with careful flag crafting run rsync over this or set up sshd inside container.